 In the North country, a lot of people heat with wood.
 And the trend is nothing new.
 Since the first energy crises of 1973, people have been turning toward this apparently cheap energy source.
 But is it cheaper than other fuels?
 And is the hassle worth the savings?

 Back in the 1970's, before the Internet, people used to pass around a photocopy of a humorous story about heating with wood.
-The story included a list of all the expenses of heating with wood, starting with the stove, stove pipe, ceiling fan, chain saw, cord of wood, etc. The list then goes on to buying a wood lot, a pickup truck, a log splitter, trip to the emergency room, replacing the living room carpet, and of course, burning down the house.
+The story included a list of all the expenses of heating with wood, starting with the stove, stove pipe, ceiling fan, chain saw, cord of wood, etc. The list then goes on to buying a wood lot, a pickup truck, a log splitter, trip to the emergency room, replacing the living room carpet, and of course, burning down the house - and the eventual divorce!

 It was a funny story, but it illustrated even back then that a lot of people were starting to question the economics of buying a new heating plant and then spending all your spare time cutting and chopping wood, not to mention feeding the wood stove, just to save a few hundred dollars.
 And with some of the ancillary expenses, the savings might not be there.